-Study at the Faculty of Arts and Social Sciences
+Study within the Division of Arts, Law, Psychology and Social Sciences ALPSS

-As an undergraduate student with FASS you have five world-class degrees to choose from, along with a huge range of subjects to study towards your chosen qualification.
+As an undergraduate student with the Division or Arts, Law, Psychology and Social Sciences you have six world-class degrees to choose from, along with a huge range of subjects to study towards your chosen qualification.
 We also offer certificates and diplomas.
 Be sure to check your eligibility for any scholarships.

-The possibilities for graduate and postgraduate study in the Faculty of Arts and Social Sciences are extensive.
-We welcome all graduate and postgraduate students who intend to study in the Faculty, whether your undergraduate degree was taken at The University of Waikato or whether you completed your first degree at another tertiary institution.
+The possibilities for graduate and postgraduate study in the School of Arts, Te Piringa Faculty of Law, School of Psychology and School of Social Sciences are extensive.
+We welcome all graduate and postgraduate students who intend to study in the Division, whether your undergraduate degree was taken at The University of Waikato or whether you completed your first degree at another tertiary institution.
 Our academic staff are leading experts in their respective fields, and are widely published in top academic journals and in print.
 They are able to meet, correspond with and supervise students on matters relating to their expertise and interests.
-FASS graduate advisers are able to assist you in the planning of your programme of study, there are scholarships, including awards funded by FASS, and FASS may also be able to provide funding for graduate research-related expenses and conference attendance.
+Divisional graduate advisers are able to assist you in the planning of your programme of study, there are scholarships, including awards funded by the Division of Arts, Law, Psychology and Social Sciences, and the Division may also be able to provide funding for graduate research-related expenses and conference attendance.

-Critical reasoning, clarity of thought, the capability of carrying out thoroughgoing research and analysis, creativity, and cultural competency are the transferable skills that both public and private sector employers place a premium on, and which a FASS qualification will equip you with.
+Critical reasoning, clarity of thought, the capability of carrying out thoroughgoing research and analysis, creativity, and cultural competency are the transferable skills that both public and private sector employers place a premium on, and which a Division of Arts, Law, Psychology and Social Sciences qualification will equip you with.